captainbrosset/devtools-tips/src/tips/en/see-viewport-size.md

 ### See the viewport size in the page

-You can also see the size of the viewport in the page directly:
+You can also see the size of the viewport⁕ in the page directly:

 * In Chrome or Edge: